arangodb/arangodb/3rdParty/etcd/CONTRIBUTING.md

 # How to contribute

-etcd is Apache 2.0 licensed and accepts contributions via Github pull requests.
+etcd is Apache 2.0 licensed and accepts contributions via GitHub pull requests.
 This document outlines some of the conventions on commit message formatting, contact points for developers and other resources to make getting your contribution into etcd easier.

 # Email and chat